Rainy Sunday forecast — tackle it with these activities - News Break

 Bookkeeping: A rainy day can be a perfect opportunity for getting household tasks out of the way - including tracking your finances.
 In just an hour or two you could knock out a money to-do like tracking your monthly spending so far or making sure you have the best plan for retirement savings or student loan repayment.

-Along with a rainy Sunday, here’s the rest of the four-day forecast for Medford:
+Along with rain Sunday, here’s the rest of the four-day forecast for Lilliwaup:

 Sunday, June 13